vishals79/hubot-todo/README.md

       - default date (DD-MM-YYYY)
         - Set default date to (DD-MM-YYYY)
     - To be added
-      - Modified command sets with new syntax - This will make commands easy to remember.
-(Present in the latest script)
-      - Change in response given by hubot after execution of each commands.
-(Present in the latest script)
+      - Assign task option - This will allow user to assign tasks to another users.
   - Examples